Medical expert of the article

 - chronic prostatitis,

-- stricture of the urethra in men,
+- urethral stricture in men,

 - vesicoureteral reflux,

-- infection of the lower urinary tract,
+- lower urinary tract infections,

 - enuresis in children,

-- neurogenic micturition dysfunction of the GMF,
+- neurogenic dysfunction of micturition (NMD),

-- urinary incontinence in all patient categories.
+- urinary incontinence in all categories of patients.

 The following parameters are used to interpret the study:

-- time to reach the maximum speed (s);
+- time to reach maximum speed (s);

-- time of urination (s);
+- urination time (s);

 - flow time (s):

-- volume of excreted urine or volume of urination (ml);
+- volume of urine excreted or volume of urination (ml);

-- volume of residual urine (ml).
+- residual urine volume (ml).

 Age, years |

-Men, ml / s |
+Men, ml/s |

-Women, ml / s |
+Women, ml/s |

 4-7 |